 What Is Mandatory Paid Sick Leave?

-- The Family and Medical Leave Act (FMLA) currently requires companies with more than 50 workers to provide eligible employees with up to 12 weeks of unpaid leave per year when they or an immediate family member have a serious health condition or after the birth or adoption of a child.
+- The Family and Medical Leave Act (FMLA) requires companies with more than 50 workers to provide eligible employees with up to 12 weeks of unpaid leave a year when they or an immediate family member have a serious health condition or after the birth or adoption of a child.

 - Employers must reinstate the worker at the end of the leave and may not discipline or fire employees taking FMLA leave.

-- This harms both co-workers and customers.
+- This harms both co-workers and customers: